powsybl/powsybl.github.io/docs/tutorials/powsybl-javafx-packager.md

 ```

 # Configuration

+This installation requires modules configuration.
+Before continuing this tutorial,
+please read more about modules configuration [here](../configuration/modules/index.md).

 To use this application, you will need to configure the `mapdb-app-file-system` module as explained
 [here](../configuration/modules/mapdb-app-file-system.md) since it uses a MapDB based file system.
 A default configuration